 at Clayton County Police Animal Control have formed a very strong

-working relationship with pet rescue coordinators from Partners
+working relationship with pet rescue groups and the Clayton

 Asked Questions (F.A.Q.'s)